omicscodeathon/neurovar/README.md

 ## Usage

-The tool integrates 3 tabs, each for a different functionality,  as explained bellow:
+The tool integrates 3 tabs, each for a different functionality,  as explained below:

-1. First the user select the patient’s disease, next, a list of specific subtypes of the disease with neurological manifestation is provided.
+1. First the user selects the patient’s disease, next, a list of specific subtypes of the disease with neurological manifestation is provided.
 More information about each gene is provided including mode of inheritance, description, type, and transcripts.
-A links for the official online report validating the Gene's association with the disease is also provided.
+A Link to the official online report validating Gene's association with the disease is also provided.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/73958439/232723944-8e5e658e-bbe5-40e7-92d7-f855ae0400aa.png" width="600" >
 </p>

-2.Visualize the biomarkers expression profile:
+2. Visualize the biomarkers expression profile:
 After importing a CSV file and identifying the key columns, the log2FC value and p-value to define the differential expression profile are requested.
 The genes’ expression profiles are summarized in a table and represented in a volcano plot.

 <p align="center">